 The Spanning Tree protocol can be used to detect and disable network loops, and to provide backup links between switches, bridges or routers.
 This allows the switch to interact with other bridging devices in your network to ensure that only one route exists between any two stations on the network, and provide backup links which automatically take over when a primary link goes down.
-The spanning tree algorithms supported by this switch include these versions:
+The spanning tree algorithms supported by this Managed Switch include these versions:

-- STP Spanning Tree Protocol (IEEE 802.1D) - RSTP Rapid Spanning Tree Protocol (IEEE 802.1w)
+- STP Spanning Tree Protocol (IEEE 802.1D) - MSTP Multiple Spanning Tree Protocol (IEEE 802.1s)